Ewan-Roberts/Jarvis/README.md

 The layout of the hardware wiring for Jarvis and the additional extension can be found below:

-The wiring for the project is below like:
+The wiring for the project is below:
 ![Alt text](public/images/jarvis_hardware.jpg?raw=true "Fritzing version of hardware set up")

 For the extension the wiring is below: